Accessing Hospice Services

 Three people sitting outdoors on a patio, one man and one woman with an elderly person in a wheelchair, engaged in conversation with trees and flowering bushes in the background.

-Hospice Care is free
+Hospice Care is Free

 A joyful older woman in blue medical scrubs pushing a hospital housekeeping cart down a corridor in a healthcare facility.